COMCIFS/comcifs.github.io/accepted/dictionary_development_practices.md

 * The `_definition.update` data item value of all modified definition save blocks should be updated to the appropriate change date.

 ## Versioning a development dictionary
 Version number of a development dictionary is intended to uniquely identify an incremental step in the dictionary development process as well as provide information about the compatibility of the implemented changes.
-This is done by adopting version numbers of the `<planned-release-version>`-**dev**-`<increment>` form.
+This is done by adopting version numbers of the `<planned-release-version>`-**dev**.`<increment>` form.

 The `<planned-release-version>` part adheres to the standard `<major>`.`<version>`.`<update>` version format and stores the version number of the next stable version release (i.e. "3.2.7", "3.5.1").
 As a result, it can be changed at most two times during a single dictionary development iteration: